Fertilizer: Mechanism

 Fertilizers enhance the growth of plants.
 This goal is met in two ways, the traditional one being additives that provide nutrients.
 The second mode by which some fertilizers act is to enhance the effectiveness of the soil by modifying its water retention and aeration.
-This article, like many on fertilizers, emphasises the nutritional aspect.
+This article, like many on fertilizers, emphasizes the nutritional aspect.

 Fertilizers typically provide, in varying proportions: